If you’re a Google Ads user and recently received an error alert from Google, you might be a bit confused as to what it means.

 Upon investigating directly with Google, it has emerged that Google will not serve ads, not even non-personalized ads, if the user has not expressed a preference in regards to cookies or has not given consent.
 To solve this problem, you must only run the Google script when you have gained consent.

-We support two main implementation methods for our Cookie Solution, illustrated here.
+We support two main implementation methods for our Privacy Controls and Cookie Solution, illustrated here.
 If you work with Google ads and you’re getting this error, you must mandatorily block Google’s scripts prior to collecting consent using one of the methods listed here.

 Alternatively, the error could be due to an incorrect